-The C-X17 marks the beginning of Jaguar’s expansion into new markets, and forms the centrepiece of a new range of medium-sized cars that will slot in beneath the XF.
-The lightweight aluminium ‘sports crossover’ as Jaguar refers to the C-X17 as, will enter the highly profitable SUV sector, hopefully without stealing too many sales from the Evoque.
-Currently, Jaguar sells around 100,000 cars per year – and once the saloons, estate and SUV are online, this is anticipated to top 250,000.
+The C-X17 marks the beginning of Jaguar’s expansion into new markets and forms the centrepiece of a new range of medium-sized cars that will slot in beneath the XF.
+The lightweight aluminium ‘sports crossover’ – that’s how Jaguar refers to the C-X17 – will enter the highly profitable SUV sector and, hopefully, not steal too many sales from the Evoque.
+Currently, Jaguar sells around 100,000 cars per year – and, once the saloons, estate and SUV are online, this is anticipated to top 250,000.

-Jaguar’s first car based on the iQ[Al] structure will underpin the long-awaited BMW 3 Series and Audi A4 rival, which Jaguar confirms is due in 2015.
+Jaguar’s first car based on the iQ[Al] structure will underpin the long-awaited Audi A4 and BMW 3 Series rival, which Jaguar confirms is due in 2015.
 The new range of Jaguars will be exclusively made from aluminium, a class first.
-It’s a good looking car, and Ian Callum sums up by saying, ‘We designed the C-X17 from the ground up from a distinct set of principles, a deep sense of what makes a Jaguar: exciting proportions, clean lines, balance of form.’
+It’s a good looking car and Ian Callum sums up by saying, ‘We designed the C-X17 from the ground up from a distinct set of principles, a deep sense of what makes a Jaguar: exciting proportions, clean lines, balance of form.’

-But the C-X17 has taken its fair share of limelight at Frankfurt, and for good reason.
+The C-X17 has taken its fair share of limelight at Frankfurt and for good reason.
 ‘This car has proper ergonomic packaging,’ said Callum.
 ‘It’s a concept car, but it’s a driveable concept.
 It’s one bookend of what we could do with our new architecture and it shows the flexibility in proportions it gives us.’

-But it appears to have been created with production possibilities in mind, and it is hard to imagine that buyers in many parts of the world would turn down the chance to own an SUV from what is currently the fastest-growing premium brand in the world.
-Jaguar’s global sales from January to July rose by 33% compared with the same period of 2012, and were up by 65% in July.
+The C-X17 Concept appears to have been created with production possibilities in mind and it is hard to imagine that buyers in many parts of the world would turn down the chance to own an SUV from what is currently the fastest-growing premium brand in the world.
+Jaguar’s global sales from January to July rose by 33% compared with the same period of 2012 and were up by 65% in July.